 Our costs and expenses consist of cost of revenues, research and development expenses and selling, general and administrative expenses.
 Cost of revenues consists principally of the cost of purchasing and manufacturing our products.
 Research and development expenses consist principally of expenses incurred with respect to internal and external research and development activities and the conduct of clinical trials.
-With the FDA's authorization, we have begun a clinical trial relating to use of the AtriCure bipolar ablation system to treat AF during open-heart surgery.
-We have also sought the FDA's approval to conduct a clinical trial to demonstrate the feasibility of using our system as a sole-therapy minimally invasive treatment for AF and the FDA has granted us conditional approval to conduct this trial with certain limitations.
-Selling, general and administrative expenses consist principally of costs associated with our sales and administrative functions, outside consultants and educational grants to medical institutions.
+With the FDA's authorization, we have begun the RESTORE-SR clinical trial relating to the use of the AtriCure bipolar ablation system to treat AF during open-heart surgery.
+We have also obtained FDA approval to conduct the RESTORE-SR II clinical study to evaluate the feasibility of using our system as a sole-therapy minimally invasive treatment for AF.
+This prospective, non-randomized feasibility trial is expected to enroll 25 patients at 5 leading US centers.
+Selling, general and administrative expenses consist principally of costs associated with our sales and administrative functions, accounting and legal fees and educational grants to medical institutions.

-We expect our operating expenses to continue to increase in the future in absolute amount and as a percentage of revenue as a result of increased sales and marketing expenses incurred to foster our revenue growth, continued research and development relating to our AtriCure bipolar ablation system, increased general and administrative expenses to keep pace with our overall growth, the costs of being a public company and costs associated with seeking FDA approval of our system for use in the surgical treatment of AF.
+We expect our operating expenses to continue to increase in the future in absolute dollar terms and as a percentage of revenue as a result of increased sales and marketing expenses incurred to foster our revenue growth, continued research and development, increased general and administrative expenses to keep pace with our overall growth, the costs of being a public company and costs associated with seeking FDA approval of our system for use in the surgical treatment of AF.